-The main limiting factor to a beds lifetime is that over time the pores in the gravel matrix become clogged with microorganisms and particulate matter, severely reducing the reed beds efficiency to treat water, and ultimately rendering it inoperable (Rousseau et al., 2005).
-The process of reconditioning the bed after such a time involves removing the bed material (gravel) and either replacing or washing it (Nivala et al., 2012).
+Once operational a reed bed ideally should require little maintenance.
+After effluent flow has begun, the simplest design can allow for a wetland to operate with no external interference for many years.
+A limiting factor is that over time the pores in the gravel matrix become clogged with microorganisms and particulate matter, severely reducing the reed beds efficiency to treat water, and ultimately rendering it inoperable.
+The process of reconditioning the bed after such a time (typically around ten years) involves removing the bed material (gravel) and either replacing or washing it.
 This is both time consuming and costly.
-Indirect measures for clogging assessment include the analysis of accumulated solids in filter media (Caselles-Osorio et al., 2007), system hydrodynamics by means of tracer tests (Bowmer, 1987) and hydraulic conductivity measurements (Knowles et al., 2010; Pedescoll et al., 2009).
-However, acting upon a prohibitively clogged bed can only be done in a timely and efficient manner if the internally clogging conditions of the reed bed can be monitored and understood.
+Of course, this can only be acted upon in a timely and efficient manner if the internally clogging conditions of the reed bed can be monitored and understood.
 Work presented here will look at monitoring clogging levels in reed beds.
-Sensors will be fitted to each module to monitor the clogging level, oxygenation, and temperature of each bed.
-This information will be fed into a control system which will determine where and when action is needed.

-In a laboratory environment it has been shown that the magnetic resonance (MR) relaxation parameters T_1 and $T_2^{\rm eff}$ are sensitive to the level of clogging on extracted wetland samples (Morris et al. 2011; Shamim et al. 2013).
+In a laboratory environment it has been shown that the magnetic resonance (MR) relaxation parameters $T_1$ and $T_2^{eff}$ are sensitive to the level of clogging on extracted wetland samples (Morris et al. 2011; Hughes-Riley et al. 2014a under review; Hughes-Riley et al. 2014b).
+This was possible with a relatively cheap (~£150) Helmholtz configuration permanent magnet assembly.

 MR utilises nuclear spin which is an intrinsic quantum property.
 Spins align in a magnetic field and are excited with a radio frequency coil, this both moves the spins into a plane perpendicular to the magnetic field, and results in the spins precessing.
 Precession of the spins within the coil induces a current; this is the signal that is collected (Rabi et al. 1938; Bloch, 1946).
 Diverse manipulation of spins allows for the collection of different information about a substance.

-Relaxation deals with excited spins returning to a thermal equilibrium state; T_1 (spin-lattice) relaxation deals with spins returning to the same orientation as the magnetic field, and T_2 (spin-spin) relaxation regards precessing spins falling out of phase with one-another. $T_2^{\rm eff}$, discussed in this work, regards spin dephasing where various factors are responsible, not just spin-spin interactions.
+Relaxation deals with excited spins returning to a thermal equilibrium state; $T_1$ (spin-lattice) relaxation deals with spins returning to the same orientation as the magnetic field, and $T_2$ (spin-spin) relaxation regards precessing spins falling out of phase with one-another. $T_2^{\text{eff}}$ , discussed in this work, regards spin dephasing where various factors are responsible, not just spin-spin interactions.

-As well as determining clog state MR can be used to analyse components of clogging and therefore better understand the problems being experienced in the reed bed (explored in model systems by Bencsik et al. 2013).
-MR sensors used in these studies are designed to detect protons (1 H) and therefore most MR measurements taken on wetland sludge will be on the water component.
+As well as determining clog state MR can be used to analyse components of clogging and therefore better understand the problems being experienced in the reed bed (Bencsik et al. 2013).
+MR sensors used in these studies are designed to detect H and therefore most MR measurements taken on wetland sludge will be on the water component.
 However the MR relaxation behaviour of water will be different depending on other factors, such as the water containing particulate matter.
-Different relaxation behaviour can be extracted from T_1 and T_2^{eff} data using a polyexponential fitting and may be utilized to determine important factors for the reed beds health.
-The scope for using this to separating out components, such as biofilm has been explored to some extent elsewhere (Hughes-Riley et al. 2014b).